EU Licensed4.8/5

 Usage & Dosage

-The recommended starting dose of Adenuric for chronic hyperuricaemia in gout is 80mg once daily.
-If serum uric acid levels remain above the target of 360 micromol/L (6 mg/dL) after two to four weeks, the dose may be increased to 120mg once daily.
+The recommended starting dose is 80 mg once daily.
+If the serum uric acid level remains above 6 mg/dL (357 micromol/L) after two to four weeks, the dose may be increased to 120 mg once daily.

 Side Effects